Bishop’s Pastoral Note – October 2017 – revised January 2018

 WELCOME ALL – SHARE JESUS’ LOVE – SERVE THE WORLD (John 13: 35) View the Purpose Poster

-From there we held up ten (10) specific spiritual gifts that should ultimately define our identity as a PRAYER CENTERED + MISSION-SHAPED DIOCESE.
-Gifts that collectively embody the Episcopal Church’s Five Marks of Mission, the Discernment Resolutions as presented from recent years of Diocesan self-reflection, the Jesus Movement as defined by Presiding Bishop Curry, and our biblical responsibility enunciated in 1 Corinthians 12 & 14, Ephesians 4, Romans 12, 1 Peter 4, Matthew 22: 37 (the Great Commandment), and Matthew 28:19 (the Great Commission).
+From there we held up ten (10) specific ministry imperatives that should ultimately define our work as a PRAYER CENTERED + MISSION-SHAPED DIOCESE.
+These ministry imperatives collectively embody the Episcopal Church’s Five Marks of Mission, the Discernment Resolutions as presented from recent years of Diocesan self-reflection, the Jesus Movement as defined by Presiding Bishop Curry, and our biblical responsibility enunciated in 1 Corinthians 12 & 14, Ephesians 4, Romans 12, 1 Peter 4, Matthew 22: 37 (the Great Commandment), Matthew 28:19 (the Great Commission), and our Baptismal Covenant.
 View the Identity Poster

 A diocesan cross was designed with components that intentionally emphasize our prominent place within the global Anglican Communion, Eastern Shore and beyond.
 The cross is also a visual reminder of four comprehensive focal points to organize our work moving forward: Mission!
 Spirituality!
 Formation!
 Vocation!
 View the Diocesan Cross